jonseppanen/Raindock/README.md

 ### Automatic Icon Generation

 If you don't have a matching image file, the largest ico file for the exe will be loaded.
 If it is a metro app, the initials of the app will load.
 Because there is no standard for their icons.

-### Smart Hide

-Like Plank on linux, if you have a maximized app open, the dock will auto hide.
-If not, the dock will unhide.

 ## Coming Soon...